mattmakai/fullstackpython.com/content/pages/02-development-environments/13-screen.markdown

 [Screen](https://www.gnu.org/software/screen/)
-([source code](https://savannah.gnu.org/git/?group=screen)) is a [terminal multiplexer](/terminal-multiplexers.html) implementation often used during Python development on Linux [operating systems](/operating-systems.html).
+([source code](https://savannah.gnu.org/git/?group=screen)) is a [terminal multiplexer](/terminal-multiplexers.html) implementation often used during Python development on Linux and macOS [operating systems](/operating-systems.html).
 Screen makes it easier for programmers to use many shells within a single terminal window while developing their applications.